Which Players Could Rival Scottie Scheffler Throughout Golf’s Major Season?

 Jon Rahm

-The man who pipped the reigning champion to the Green Jacket at last year’s Masters was, of course, Spaniard Jon Rahm.
-He had a career year in 2023, finishing four strokes clear of veterans Brooks Koepka and Phil Mickelson.
-He very nearly became the first man to win multiple majors in the same calendar year since 2018 however, he ended up having to settle for second place at the Open Championship thanks to Brian Harman’s blistering performance in Liverpool.
+The Spaniard Jon Rahm was, of course, the man who pipped the then defending champion to the Green Jacket at last year Masters.
+His 2023 season was a breakthrough with him ending four strokes ahead of longtime professionals Brooks Koepka and Phil Mickelson.
+He almost managed to become the first man to win multiple majors in the same calendar year since 2018 but he had to make do with a second place finish at the Open Championship as Brian Harman went into scintillating form at the Open Championship in Liverpool.

-The Basque Country-born star has become known for his explosive power and fierce determination in recent years, Both were on full display as he claimed the US Open in 2021, his first and up until last April only major triumph.
-He had to bride the final two holes to be victorious that year, a task he passed with flying colors, and he will be among to do the same once again later this year.
+The City of Basque Country-born player has come to be associated with his explosive strength and battlesome nature in later years, Both of which were evident when he won the US Open in 2021, his maiden and the only major so far.
+In order to win that year he had to bride the last two holes and he did so with flying colors and he will be one of them to do so again later in the coming year.

 Rory McIlroy